jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 TODO: images from book AI generated

-I've not done Ironman training and I might do but it won't be for now a part of a list.
+I've not done Ironman training this year and I might still do it someday, but it won't be for now a part of a list.
 If I decide to go for it, I will.
 I still like swimming, I'm still gonna work a bit on running, biking being the bigger bottleneck, but who knows, I might get into it.
 For now, it's not a big priority for me 😉 Same for the half marathon thing.
 It's really 100% a thing of "**why not be a person who's finished one, as opposed to a person who's not**".
 But sometimes, that's not enough of a reason to go for it.
 And again, who knows; stranger things have happened before, I might still go for it if the moment is right and I feel it.
-These posts and lists are not intended to completely plan out my life.
-In fact, I'd like to leave quite a lot of room for random stuff 😀.
+These posts and lists are not intended to completely plan out my life. **In fact, I'd like to leave quite a lot of room for random stuff 😀**.

 CrossFit Open and Murph both went well, but more on that in the CrossFit section below.
 I've still not participated in a CrossFit comp, but I think I really want to give it a crack.
-I'm sure I'll jump into something when the time is right and it feels good to do so.
+I'm sure I'll jump into something when the time is right and it feels good to do so...
+And now I'm signed up for a competition in February 2026!
+Let's see how that goes, exciting!

 The social aspects of life is something I'll always keep in mind.
-I've always enjoyed it in its many forms, I let myself forget about it for a while and put it on the back burner for a few years, something I regret.
+I've always enjoyed it in its many forms.
+Years ago I let myself forget about it (prioritizing the wrong things) for a while and put it on the back burner for a few years, something I regret.
 Never again.
 Community, friends, family.
 These social relationships are so much more important than many of us may even realise.
 It's been nice to catch up and spend time with old friends.
 It's been lovely to make a lot of new acquaintances and friends too.
 I don't say it lightly when I say that **I do appreciate everyone I connect with**.
 Trully.
 I think we'll expand on this topic in various subtopics below.

 We did have an amazing vacation in Bulgaria with Anton.
 It was twice as long as last year, because in his words "last year we were there for 2 weeks, this year we should go for 4 weeks".
 Also following his logic, it seems we should be there for 6 weeks next year.
 Hey, I'd love that, I don't oppose it in any way.
 Eventually, we are gonna be hardcapped by the length of his summer vacation, which is only 2 months 😅.
 But jokes aside, we'll take whatever time we can get.
 The important part is to make the time count.
 I'll expand on the trip in a lot of detail below, but it was a great time!

 No training camps and training vacations this year, but something might be coming up next year.
 No regrets on not having any such camps this year; the choice was simple when it came down to how to spend vacation days this year in the summer - use up all 4 weeks just for Bulgaria with Anton.
 That was the choice and it was a good one.
 As opposed to the 4 trips in 2024.
 Who knows how things will work out next year.

 Yoga, meditaion, nope.
 The problem with life and time is you just can't have time for all the things.
 Now, sometimes, it's mind-boggling to me that in the entire year I didn't find time to go to 1 yoga class.
 Or I didn't sit once outside on the terrace in the sun and try to meditate.
 It's crazy, it seems so easy to do, yet, it just doesn't happen.
 I still think those are helpful and important practices, maybe I'll get there someday, and at any rate, they are not the biggest priority, just fun little things to try out.
-I have no shortage of ideas on what to try however.
+I have no shortage of ideas on what to try however, and sometimes those compete for resources with each other.

 Anton's continued his CrossFit classes and it's something he enjoys which warms up my heart.
 We've also gone to the basketball courts plenty in the summer and when the weather has been nice.
 Table tennis we also went to a few times.
 We've only not found time for the swimming part, but we'll see how things go next year.

 Learning about AI, making a game in Unity, video editing are things we've worked on.
 Every once in a while, nothing crazy, but it's nice to see how quickly he picks up new skills and how much he can do alone.
 He's editting his own videos in CapCut on his computer and I post them for him on his YouTube channel.
 Fun times 😅.

 We had a brief baking attempt to make some buns last year, I remember that, and since then, mainly thanks to my friend and the recipe she shared with me for Bulgarian banitza, we've made banitza at home so many times!
-I'm absolutely hooked, because i love that pastry with feta cheese.
+I'm absolutely hooked, because I love that pastry with feta cheese.
 It's sooo goood.
 And I think I'm pretty good at making it now!

 Lastly on the list of goals for 2025 is "smile and have fun".
 Yes, yes, yes!
 I like being serious and focused into things, but I definitely like laughing and having fun.
 There are a couple of places / people who really make this so natural.
 During the easy and during the hard times.
 In the end, while we are living on this space rock, hurling around the sun in our solar system, being the tiny, little, specks of sand in the grand scheme of the universe, might as well smile and have fun!
-It's a lot more important than we may think.
+It's a lot more important than we may think. **And don't get too lost in the details of planning out and dreaming of the future; Be present, enjoy the ride and remember that Journey > Destination**.

 ### 2️⃣0️⃣2️⃣5️⃣